1.6.4. Authentication Policies#

 Email dynamic address#

 This policy is used to dynamically adjust the mail address of the user in his e-mail token in case of changes in the UserIdResolver.
-The user’s mail address can then be maintained in the Windows active directory, for example.
-If the address is changed, the token is not rolled out again.
+The user’s email address can then be maintained in the Windows active directory, for example.
+If the address changes, the token doesn’t need to be rolled out again.

 • Policy name: This is a unique name of the policy.